 \section{Discussion}

-The goal of this study was to demonstrate the potential of the PADE paradigm for ultra-fast TOF reconstruction of low counts acquisitions.
-The proposed implementation of the PADE approach, \textit{PADE}$_{\textrm{v0}}$, achieved similar CRC ratios to the \textit{MLEM} model in most regions of interest with better noise property and its solutions were more stable.
-However, we can not conclude that it outperforms the classical log-likelihood PET reconstruction model, especially when looking at the CRC ratio obtained on the smallest spots.
-A closer look taken on the solution obtained with the \textit{PADE}$_{\textrm{v0}}$ model showed that the proposed model still enforces strongly the classical interpretation of the UDE property, i.e. $\phi_{j,i} \approx R_{j,i} \lambda_i$.
-Also, the performances of the \textit{Extended} model showed that removing completely the UDE property from the reconstruction scheme is disadvantageous, even if ultra-fast TOF is available.
-These results suggest that the idea behind the PADE model is promising for ultra-fast TOF reconstruction of low counts acquisitions and further investigation will be needed to ascertain its full potential, especially for the UDE metric.
+The goal of this study was to demonstrate the potential of the PADE paradigm, enforcing the uniform distribution of emission (UDE) property, for the reconstruction of low counts ultra-fast TOF-PET acquisitions.
+The proposed implementation of the PADE approach, \textit{PADE}$_{\textrm{opt}}$, achieved similar CRC ratios as the \textit{MLEM} model in most regions of interest with better noise property and its solutions were more stable.
+However, we can not conclude that it outperforms the classical log-likelihood PET reconstruction model, especially when looking at the CRC ratios obtained on the smallest spots.
+A closer look taken on the solution obtained with the \textit{PADE}$_{\textrm{opt}}$ model showed that the proposed model still enforces strongly the classical interpretation of the UDE property, i.e. $\phi_{j,i} \approx R_{j,i} \lambda_i$.
+Also, the performance of the \textit{Extended} model showed that removing completely the UDE property from the reconstruction scheme is disadvantageous, even if ultra-fast TOF is available.
+These results suggest that the PADE approach is promising for ultra-fast TOF reconstruction of low-count acquisitions, but further investigation will be needed to ascertain its full potential, especially regarding the UDE penalization term.

-\subsection{Review of the \textit{PADE}$_{\textrm{v0}}$ model}
+\subsection{Review of the \textit{PADE}$_{\textrm{opt}}$ model}